 • peptic ulcer, esophageal reflux - 20 mg (1 capsule);

-• reflux esophagitis - Omeprazole 20, in severe cases of the disease - 2x20 mg;
+• reflux esophagitis - Omeprazole 20, for severe disease - 2x20 mg;

 • prevention of acid aspiration pneumonitis - 40 mg once an hour before surgery;